Do Retrieval Augmented Language Models Know When They Don't Know?: Introduction

-Specifically, in this work, as ask three critical research questions (RQs).
-First, \textit{are retrieval-augmented language models well-calibrated regarding different internal and external knowledge states?
-(RQ1)} Ideally, if RALMs are well-calibrated (know when they don't known), they can refuse to answer or we can abstain question properly.
-We categorize knowledge states as shown in Figure \ref{fig: LLMkn_example} and apply uncertainty estimation techniques to quantify the knowledge confidence of RALMs.
-Contrary to expectations, we find that LLMs exhibit significant \textbf{over-refusal} behavior and decline in confidence, particularly when confronted with exclusively irrelevant contexts.
-However, we also find models demonstrate improved calibration when supportive context exists within negative context.
-This indicates a vulnerability to contextual distractions, impairing their ability to effectively distinguish between internal and external knowledge states.
+Specifically, in this work, we study three critical research questions (RQs).
+First, \textit{are RALMs well calibrated with respect to different internal and external knowledge states?} (\textbf{RQ1}) Ideally, if RALMs are well calibrated (know when they don't know), they can refuse to answer, or users can post-hoc reject their answers based on model uncertainty.
+We categorize knowledge states as shown in Figure \ref{fig: LLMkn_example} and quantify the knowledge state of RALMs using uncertainty estimates.
+We also explicitly consider refusal behavior, which has been overlooked in prior work on uncertainty estimation.
+While models demonstrate improved calibration when a supportive document exists within otherwise irrelevant contexts, we find that RALMs exhibit significant \textbf{over-refusal} behavior, particularly when confronted with exclusively irrelevant contexts; that is, LLMs still tend to refuse questions they could have answered correctly.

-As recent studies \cite{2024-aaai-knowpo,2025-aaai-dyRtuning} primarily elicit the refusal capability of large language models through post-training.
-Then, given the over-refusal tendency observed in RALMs, we further examine the impact of refusal post-training on this behavior.
-Accordingly, we pose the second research question: \textit{how does refusal post-training affect the over-refusal issue?
-(RQ2)} We implement two instruction tuning based methods: Refusal-Aware Instruction Tuning (R-tuning) \cite{2024-naacl-rtuning} and In-Context Fine-Tuning (ICFT) \cite{2025-arxiv-icft,2025-icml-icftGood}.
-To provide a comprehensive evaluation, we assess these models using a broader set of metrics, including context utility and refusal confidence.
-Our results show \textbf{the over-refusal problem is mitigated by ICFT while magnified by R-tuning}.
-In addition, we also find that the refusal ability conflicts with the answer correctness when positive context exists, due to a degradation of context utility.
-This limits the reliability and practicality of existing refusal post-training methods for RALMs.
+Second, given the over-refusal tendency observed in RALMs, we pose our second research question: \textit{How does a RALM’s refusal ability align with its calibration quality?} (\textbf{RQ2}) We modify the refusal behavior of RALMs using two instruction-tuning-based methods: Refusal-Aware Instruction Tuning (R-tuning)~\cite{2024-naacl-rtuning} and In-Context Fine-Tuning (ICFT)~\cite{2025-arxiv-icft,2025-icml-icftGood}.
+Our results show that the over-refusal problem is mitigated by ICFT but exacerbated by R-tuning.
+However, we observe that improved refusal performance does not necessarily imply better calibration or higher answer accuracy.
+We attribute these discrepancies to changes in robustness and contextual faithfulness.